-With China bordering so many different countries it has been directly influenced by the tribes and religions of its neighbours.
-Yunnan province (see no. 6 on map) in the southwest, which borders Tibet, Burma, Vietnam and Laos, has the highest proportion of minority groups in the country.
+With China bordering so many different countries it has been directly influenced by the tribes and religions of its neighbors.
+Yunnan province (see no. 6 on map) in the southwest, which borders Tibet, Myanmar, Vietnam and Laos, has the highest proportion of minority groups in the country.
 Having historically traded produce such as tea with these countries, their influence is clear with a variety of cultures dotted around these traditional trading routes.
-As you travel north through the province you'll see a number of different minorities, evident in the varying foods, costumes and even religions, right up to Tibetan people around Zhongdian in the north of Yunnan.
+As you travel north through the province you'll see a number of different minorities, evident in the varying foods, costumes and even religions, right up to Tibetan people around Shangri-La in the north of Yunnan.

 Chinese cuisine is world renowned and represents a good deal of the country's glorious culture and history.
-The 'waste not want not' ethos present throughout China has bred an astonishing range and variety of dishes; every plant and animal is used, from bamboo shoots to chicken feet.
+The 'waste not, want not' ethos present throughout China has bred an astonishing range and variety of dishes; every plant and animal is used, from bamboo shoots to chicken feet.

 For Westerners this can be overwhelming.
 However, if you are open-minded and adventurous then you may be surprised to discover that a dish you never thought you'd like could be the best meal you have in China.
 Some of China's better known dishes are Peking duck, spicy Sichuan hot pot, sweet and sour pork, and noodles, but these by no means represent all of China's extensive culinary offerings.

 Each of the numerous geographical areas has a distinct cuisine, born from the diverse climates and topography of the country, which produces different ingredients in each area.
-Some of the most famously distinct cuisines include the strong flavours and spicy dishes from Sichuan province in the southwest, the small but filling dim sum of Hong Kong, braised seafood and meat in the northeast and the herb and vegetable-orientated dishes of Anhui province in the east.
+Some of the most famously distinct cuisines include the strong flavors and spicy dishes from Sichuan province in the southwest, the small but filling dim sum of Hong Kong, braised seafood and meat in the northeast and the herb and vegetable-orientated dishes of Anhui province in the east.